zkcrossteam/zkwasm-devops-utils/README.md

          - `DEPLOY_VALUE`: Set to `true` (default) to enable task submission
          - `REMOTE_VALUE`: Set to `true` (default) for remote synchronization
          - `AUTO_SUBMIT_VALUE`: Configure auto submission (optional)
-         - `IMAGE_VALUE`: MD5 hash of your WASM file, will be automatically updated by the Makefile
+         - `IMAGE_VALUE`: MD5 hash of your WASM file, automatically calculated during the Docker build process
          - Please leave the parameters as "" if you don't want to set them to "true"

      - **Environment Variables**